mvilain/kube-learn/kube-hardway/modules/k8s_master/README.md

-# web_server terraform module
+# kubernetes_master terraform module

-This module builds a web service with multiple instances of the service behind a load balancer with autoscaling set up.
+This module builds the kubernetes master service with multiple instances of the service behind a load balancer with autoscaling set up.